limelier/limelier/README.md

 hi, i'm limelier

 - I'm a computer science student at the Iasi Faculty of Computer Science.
-- I code things, look around!
+- I've been known to code a thing or two.
 - I also have a few other hobbies:
   - drawing: [twitter](https://twitter.com/limelier_draws)
   - playing :b:ideo games